-- Depends on the size of the outbreak.
-If a large number of NATO soldiers are infected it may not only affect NATO combat power, but it may also be more important (than if a single NATO soldier is infected) to inform the host country for both preventing the spread of disease as well as quelling potential host country unrest. - Depends on the virulence and transmissibility of the disease.
-The lower the virulence and transmissibility the less important it is to report to the host country - as this may significantly limit the number of individuals who are infected.
+- country may not be properly equipped to deal with such an outbreak and therefore may insight unrest (at a minimum) or more depending upon the host country response. - O Depends on the size of the outbreak.
+If a large number of NATO soldiers are infected it may not only affect NATO combat power, but it may also be more important (than if a single NATO soldier is infected) to inform the host country for both preventing the spread of disease as well as quelling potential host country unrest. - O Depends on the virulence and transmissibility of the disease.
+The lower the virulence and transmissibility the less important it is to report to the host country as this may significantly limit the number of individuals who are infected.
 Increased transmissibility may indicate that there are additional casualties not yet presenting with symptoms, thus potentially leading to host nation NATO boycott resulting from distrust of diagnosis.
-Increased virulence may heighten the threat level and thus host and donating country concern. - CONs
+Increased virulence may heighten the threat level and thus host and donating country concern.

-- Donating country, if identified, possibly looses anonymity of force location (if not already known) and is potentially subject to focused criticism. - Host country Ministry of Health (if established and functioning) may prefer to be included in the diagnosis/treatment and reporting thereby fostering distrust with NATO forces. - May lead to NATO boycott resulting from distrust and leading to unrest. - Infection may be misconstrued as introduced into the country by NATO forces. - Host nation - PROs - Facilitates trust and fosters relationship with donating country and NATO forces. - Enables host country to practice real-time response to infectious disease occurrence/outbreak. - May facilitate the strengthening of the host nation's Ministry of Health capability to respond to an outbreak. - CONs - May not be properly reported due to health, economic, and/or regional instability, and therefore facilitating communicable disease spread. - Appropriate threat level response may not be realized and/or initiated, thus facilitating communicable disease. - A NATO donating country soldier (i.e. NATO member country) contracts an IHRs reportable disease while in theater, obtains treatment in other NATO country's medical treatment facility. - o Options for reporting of infection to the WHO - NATO donating country soldier's home country NATO member - PROs
+- Donating country, if identified, possibly looses anonymity of force location (if not already known) and is potentially subject to focused criticism. - Host country Ministry of Health (if established and functioning) may prefer to be included in the diagnosis/treatment and reporting thereby fostering distrust with NATO forces. - o May lead to NATO boycott resulting from distrust and leading to unrest. - o Infection may be misconstrued as introduced into the country by NATO forces.

+- Facilitates trust and fosters relationship with donating country and NATO forces. - Enables host country to practice real-time response to infectious disease occurrence/outbreak. - May facilitate the strengthening of the host nation's Ministry of Health capability to respond to an outbreak.

+- May not be properly reported due to health, economic, and/or regional instability, and therefore facilitating communicable disease spread. - Appropriate threat level response may not be realized and/or initiated, thus facilitating communicable disease. - A NATO donating country soldier (i.e. NATO member country) contracts an IHRs reportable disease while in theater, obtains treatment in other NATO country's medical treatment facility. - Options for reporting of infection to the WHO - NATO donating country soldier's home country NATO member - PROs